AbdurRahman-202416/TypeScript/README.md

-   Thank you for checking out my JavaScript Practice repository! 🚀
+   Thank you for checking out my TypeScript Practice repository! 🚀